Field: Graphic design + branding

 Benefits of Brooklyn

-Although Ultravirgo was initially based in Manhattan, the firm soon crossed the bridge to Brooklyn – first to Dumbo and then to Gold Street, now their home base for the last four years.
-The four-person team sought their own private office instead of a coworking environment, and The Clocktower Building’s eclectic loft space was a perfect match.
-The location also makes for an easy commute for Brooklyn-based staff who regularly bike and walk to work and is convenient for travel to client meetings with almost all of the city’s subway lines accessible within minutes.
+Although Ultravirgo was initially based in Manhattan, the firm soon crossed the bridge to Brooklyn – first to Dumbo and then to Gold Street.
+The four-person team had sought their own private office instead of a coworking environment, and The Clocktower Building’s eclectic loft space was a perfect match.
+The company has since relocated to 100 Smith Street.
+Downtown Brooklyn makes for an easy commute for Brooklyn-based staff who regularly bike and walk to work and is convenient for travel to client meetings with almost all of the city’s subway lines accessible within minutes.

 Communicating Positive Stories